KarMiles/campervan-adventures/README.md

 # Bugs and changes to original design
 During realisation of the project the following obstacles were met and changes to original design introduced:
 * Footer behaving differently on different pages.
 Fixed position was covering other content.
 On Campervans page when on static property footer was not spreading across width of page.
 Solution: default position on all pages.
 On Campervans page I added property clear with value both.
-* Content on Contact page slightly rearranged for better visibility; map visible on most of the screen.
+* Content on Contact page slightly rearranged compared to wireframe for better visibility; map visible on most of the screen.
 * Presentation of information changed on Garage page; as navigation bar component would be very similar to main navigation bar I decided on a different solution: divided content into boxes, adhering to responsive design practice.
 * Navigation bar left in default left-align as functional and aesthetically pleasing.
 * Columns not performing correctly on Mozilla Firefox browser.
 Firefox-specific fix applied in style.css addressed the problem.